healthyplatforms/cakephp-restkit/README.md

 # CakePHP RestKit plugin

 Need a full-featured REST API?

-Just load this plugin and you should be ready to go!
+Load this plugin and you are ready to go!

 ## Version ##